News

 In 2021, an agreement was put in place to allow Muslim players to break their fast during a Premier League match.

-In the meeting between Leicester City and Crystal Palace on 26 April 2021, the match was paused at a goal-kick around the half-hour mark to allow Leicester’s Wesley Fofana and Palace’s Cheikhou Kouyate to replenish themselves with liquids and energy gels.
+This first took place afterwards in a meeting between Leicester City and Crystal Palace on 26 April 2021.
+The match was paused at a goal-kick around the half-hour mark to allow Leicester’s Wesley Fofana and Palace’s Cheikhou Kouyate to replenish themselves with liquids and energy gels.

 As in previous years, this season the captains of clubs with Muslim players will be able to agree with Premier League match officials to find a natural pause in a fixture to allow those players or match officials to break their fast.